chat loading...

 What Is Generative AI?

-Generative artificial intelligence, or generative AI, is a type of AI technology that creates content – including text, images, video, and computer code – by identifying patterns in large quantities of training data.
-Unlike extractive AI, which focuses on analyzing and extracting insights from existing information, generative AI actively produces new content based on its learned data.
+Generative artificial intelligence is a type of artificial intelligence (AI) that creates content—such as text, images, video, and computer code—by identifying patterns in large datasets.
+Unlike extractive AI, which focuses on analyzing and summarizing existing information, generative AI produces new content based on the data it has learned from.

-A large language model (LLM) is a type of generative AI trained on massive amounts of text data to predict the most likely sequence of words in response to a user prompt.
-Generative AI chatbots imitate the patterns they learn from human communication, making their responses sound sophisticated and human-like.
-However, they don't create new ideas or evaluate the accuracy or relevance of their output—they simply reassemble text patterns from LLMs.
-A few popular examples include OpenAI's ChatGPT, Google's Germini (formerly Bard), and Microsoft’s Copilot, all discussed further in this guide under the section What Generative AI Tools are Available?.
+A large language model (LLM) is a specific type of generative AI trained on massive amounts of text data to predict the next likely sequence of words in response to user prompts.
+Generative AI chatbots replicate patterns learned from human communication, making their responses sound sophisticated and human-like.
+However, they do not generate new ideas or assess the accuracy or relevance of their responses—they simply reassemble patterns based on their training.
+Popular examples of LLM-based tools include OpenAI's ChatGPT, Google's Gemini (formerly Bard), and Microsoft’s Copilot, discussed further in the section, What Generative AI Tools are Available?

-The development and rollout of generative AI tools has impacted many industries, including legal education and legal practice.
-For example, according to Lexis, generative AI tools help streamline tasks like composing legal briefs and client memos, conducting due diligence, and analyzing large volumes of documents.
-While generative AI offers exciting capabilities, it also raises significant ethical and legal questions.
-These are explored more in the section Risks and Ethical Considerations in Using Generative AI.
+The introduction of generative AI tools has impacted many industries, including legal education and practice.
+According to Lexis, generative AI tools help streamline tasks such as drafting legal briefs and client memos, conducting due diligence, and analyzing large volumes of documents.
+While generative AI brings exciting new capabilities, it also raises significant ethical and legal concerns.
+These are explored in the section, Risks and Ethical Considerations in Using Generative AI Tools.

 Extractive AI vs. Generative AI